Raudat Tahera

-Raudat Tahera (روضة طاهرة Rawḍat Ṭāhira) is the mausoleum of Taher Saifuddin and his son and successor Mohammed Burhanuddin, the 51st and 52nd Dāʿī al-Mutlaqs of the Dawoodi Bohra Ismaili Muslims.
+Raudat Tahera (روضة طاهرة Rawḍat Ṭāhira) is the mausoleum of Syedna Taher Saifuddin and his son and successor Syedna Mohammed Burhanuddin, the 51st and 52nd Dāʿī al-Mutlaqs of the Dawoodi Bohra Ismaili Muslims.
 It is located in the Bhendi Bazaar, Mumbai.

-Taher Saifuddin led the Dawoodi Bohra community from 27 January 1915 to his sad demise on 12 November 1965.
-He was succeeded by his son, Mohammed Burhanuddin, who led the community from 12 November 1965 to his sad demise on, 17 January 2014.
+Syedna Taher Saifuddin led the Dawoodi Bohra community from 27 January 1915 until he died on 12 November 1965.
+He was succeeded by his son, Syedna Mohammed Burhanuddin, who led the community from 12 November 1965 until he died 17 January 2014.

 Geography

 The white-marbled Fatemi shrine is located in the midst of Bhendi Bazaar, a crowded area in central Mumbai.
 It was constructed by Syedna Mohammed Burhanuddin, and its architect was Yahya Merchant, who also designed the Mazar-e-Quaid in Karachi, Pakistan.

 History

 Construction on Rawdat Tahera began on 10 December 1968, which coincided with the date of 21 Ramadan 1388 of the Fatimid Calendar, the death anniversary of Ali, and was inaugurated on 15 April 1975 by the president coinciding with the birthday celebrations of the 21st Fatimid Imam, aṭ-Ṭayyib Abī l-Qāṣim ibn al-Manṣūr, on 4 Rabi' al-thani 1395.